 Herbs & Medicinal Tour in Nepal 7 days

-Sven star trekkinge and tour will arrangement program which suited for those in the medical field is our ‘Herbs & Medicinal Plants’ trip.
-Nepal’s unique topography and climate, in the very centre of the 2400km long Himalayan chain, encourages a wide range of rare and valuable medicinal plants, and has afforded a long history of their use as herbal drugs.
-According to the Ethno-Botanical Survey, there are 700 plant species in Nepal used as medicinal herbs by Ayurvedic practitioners, 200 of which are aromatic.
+Sven Star trekking and Expedition will arrangement program which suited for those in the medical field is our ‘Herbs & Medicinal Plants’ trip.
+Nepal’s unique topography and climate, in the very center of the 2400km long Himalayan chain, encourages a wide range of rare and valuable medicinal plants and has afforded a long history of their use as herbal drugs.
+According to the ethnobotanical Survey, there are 700 plant species in Nepal used as medicinal herbs by Ayurvedic practitioners, 200 of which are aromatic.
 We can also arrange individual programs to suit every branch and discipline within this field.

 Medicinal herbs found in Nepal

 Normally the following herbal and plant can find in Nepal:

 Asuro (Justicia adhatada), Ghortapre (Centella asiatica), Indrajau (Holarrhena pubescens), Barro (Terminalia bellirica), Harro (Terminalia chebula), Laligurans (Rhododendron arboreum), Chiraito (Swertia angustifolia), Khayar (Acacia catechu), Rajbrikksha (Cassia fistula), Dhaniyaro (Woodfordia fruticosa), Kaphal (Myrica esculenta), Neelkamal (Nymphaea stellata), Debdar (Cedrus deodara), Padamchal (Rheum australe), Majhitho (Rubia manjith), Ritha (Sapindus mukorossi), Pakhanbed (Bergenia ciliata), Kutki (Neopicrorhiza scrophulariiflora), Tulsipatra (Taxus baccata), Sugandhawala (Valeriana villosa) etc..